PMP application returned or rejected? How we get them approved

 And I advised Phil to ignore most of the suggestions from PMI’s application rejection email because following their advice often has little correlation with getting your application approved.
 I know this because I routinely ignore what PMI suggests in their rejection emails and yet 100% of the applications I have worked on have been approved.
 In fact, many applications get returned again or rejected after explicitly following PMI’s (purposely vague) application advice.

-So I told Phil that with FastPM Concierge™, I would (re)write his application using my expert knowledge of PMBOK-speak and getting PMPs approved.
-Just 12 minutes later, Phil signed up for FastPM Concierge™ on FPMcertify.com.
+So I told Phil that with FastPMP Concierge™, I would (re)write his application using my expert knowledge of PMBOK-speak and getting PMPs approved.
+Just 12 minutes later, Phil signed up for FastPMP Concierge™ on FPMcertify.com.

 The emails from this site walked him through how to upload the info I needed to make a great PMP application.
 After a few days and a few emails, he had a much-improved draft PMP application that he could send to his project contacts to make sure they agreed the new wording was 100% honest and accurate.

 By the end of Week 1, Phil resubmitted his improved PMP application.

 By the end of Week 2, PMI had approved his application, without requiring a further audit.

 By the end of Week 3, Phil had passed his PMP exam (okay, he was very keen to write it quickly).

 So that’s how you go from having your PMP application rejected to being PMP certified in 3 weeks:

 - Week 1 – sign up for FastPMP™, use our self-service Wizard or full-service Concierge application tools, and email your project contacts.